 - A13.
-Obtaining an understanding of the requirements of the applicable financial reporting framework assists the auditor in determining whether it, for example: - Prescribes certain conditions for the recognition,9 or methods for the measurement, of accounting estimates. - Specifies certain conditions that permit or require measurement at a fair value, for example, by referring to management's intentions to carry out certain courses of action with respect to an asset or liability.
+Obtaining an understanding of the requirements of the applicable financial reporting framework assists the auditor in determining whether it, for example: - Prescribes certain conditions for the recognition,9 or methods for the measurement, of accounting estimates. - Specifies certain conditions that permit or require measurement at a fair value, for example, by referring to management's intentions to carry out certain courses of action with respect to an asset or liability. - Specifies required or permitted disclosures.

-Most financial reporting frameworks require incorporation in the balance sheet or income statement of items that satisfy their criteria for recognition.
-Disclosure of accounting policies or adding notes to the financial statements does not rectify a failure to recognize such items, including accounting estimates.
+9 Most financial reporting frameworks require incorporation in the balance sheet or income statement of items that satisfy their criteria for recognition.
+Disclosure of accounting policies or adding notes to the financial statements does not rectify a failure to recognise such items, including accounting estimates.